Also called: Neonatology; Neonatal Care

 - Diagnosed with congenital anomalies before birth

-When a baby stays in the NICU, UAMS keeps you connected and promotes bonding with your baby.
+When a baby stays in the NICU, UAMS Health keeps you connected and promotes bonding with your baby.
 To support your connection with your baby, we offer:

 - Angel Eye cameras so that you can see your baby if you aren’t physically present